Class of 2017

 - Hometown: Rabat, Morocco

-Hind is the co-founder of National Entrepreneurial Camp, an NGO aiming to create a generation of job creators, not job seekers.
-As she continues working for that cause, Hind has found a way to challenge her passion for entrepreneurship at Notre Dame through her work as an entrepreneurship representative in the Mendoza Student Leadership Association.
+Hind is the co-founder of National Entrepreneurial Camp, a Moroccan NGO aiming to create a generation of job creators, not job seekers.
+Hind found a way to enhance her passion for entrepreneurship at Notre Dame through her work as an entrepreneurship representative in the Mendoza Student Leadership Association.

-Hind is also the vice president of the Middle East and North Africa Club, where she is planning an Arabic Music Show to bring the Notre Dame and the South Bend communities together in an immersive musical experience.
+As vice president of the Middle East and North Africa Club, she planned an Arabic music show to bring the Notre Dame and South Bend communities together in an immersive musical experience.
 In spring 2015, she organized an event for Hesburgh-Yusko scholars called “Just Say It,” a discussion about Islam and Islamic relations.

-Hind spent summer 2015 in Morocco, conducting research and helping to further develop the business plans for the National Entrepreneurial Camp.
-She interned with the African Leadership Academy Center for Entrepreneurial Leadership during summer 2016.
+Hind spent spring break 2015 interning with L’Arche Internationale in the Ivory Coast as the recipient of a UROP Grant and summer 2015 in Morocco, conducting research and further developing the business plans for the National Entrepreneurial Camp.
+She interned with the African Leadership Academy Center for Entrepreneurial Leadership for her final Hesburgh-Yusko summer.

 - Areas of Study: Peace Studies; Arabic; Philosophy, Politics, Economics; Glynn Family Honors Program

 CJ grew up in Tianjin, China, where he attended local elementary school and then homeschool.
-For his Wilderness Leadership Experience, CJ embarked on a NOLS backpacking adventure in the Olympic National Park.
-The following summer, CJ spent two months living in a parish community of Mafraq, Jordan, volunteering with Caritas Jordan and organizing an English camp for 12 to 15-year-old Jordanian youth.
+For his Wilderness Leadership Experience, CJ embarked on a NOLS backpacking adventure in Olympic National Park.
+The following summer, CJ spent two months living in a parish community of Mafraq, Jordan, volunteering with Caritas Jordan and organizing an English camp for Jordanian youth.

 On campus, CJ worked as a research assistant to Fr.
 Dan Groody on topics of theology and migration.
 He also helped organize a campus advocacy event, “Sleepless for Syria” in April 2014.
-CJ presented a paper titled “Grievances Outlast War: Lack of Healing in Post-World War II Sino-Japanese Relations” at the 2014 Notre Dame Student Peace Conference as well as the Undergraduate Scholars Conference.
-He has volunteered with the Take Ten program and tutored Iraqi refugees.
-He is a member of Notre Dame’s International Ambassador Program and is on the Board of Directors for the non-profit organization Road to Mafraq.
+CJ presented a paper titled “Grievances Outlast War: Lack of Healing in Post-World War II Sino-Japanese Relations” at the 2014 Notre Dame Student Peace Conference and at the Undergraduate Scholars Conference.
+He volunteered with the Take Ten Program and tutored Iraqi refugees.
+He was a member of Notre Dame’s International Ambassador Program and is on the Board of Directors for the nonprofit organization Road to Mafraq, which supports Syrian refugees living in Jordan.
 An article he authored, “Resisting the Normalization of Crisis,” was published in The Huffington Post in September 2015.

 CJ spent spring semester 2015 studying abroad in Jerusalem, Israel.
-For his Global Inquiry summer, he further explored migration and the challenges facing refugees in both Jerusalem, Israel, and Amman, Jordan, where he conducted independent research on the differences between faith-based and secular humanitarian organizations, urban community centers and suburban schools, and foreign and local leadership.
+For his Global Inquiry summer, he further explored migration and the challenges facing refugees in both Jerusalem, Israel, and Amman, Jordan.
+That independent research focused on the differences between faith-based and secular humanitarian organizations, urban community centers and suburban schools, and foreign and local leadership.

-CJ returned to the Middle East in spring 2016, where he studied abroad in Amman, Jordan as a Gilman Scholar.
-After returning from Jordan, CJ spent his summer interning with the U.S. Department of State's Office of Religion and Global Affairs.
+CJ returned to the Middle East in spring 2016 to study abroad in Amman, Jordan, as a Gilman Scholar.
+After returning from Jordan, CJ interned with the U.S. Department of State’s Office of Religion and Global Affairs.

 - Areas of Study: Finance; Entrepreneurship